glener10/authentication/documentation/nextFeatures.md

 Route to send a code by email and save in database in code_verify_email Route to verify email, checking the code with code_verify_email in database

-Update change password to receive a unique code sended for email Update change email to receive a unique code sended for email Password Recovery: use a unique token sended to email
+Password Recovery: use a unique token sended to email Update change email to receive a unique code sended for email

-Gateway and method do send email and put in update change password, update change email, password recovery and email verification usecases
-CI/CD Securely (Snyk, SonarQube)
+Gateway and method to send email and put in 'update change email', 'password recovery' and 'email verification' usecases CI/CD Securely (Snyk, SonarQube)
 2FA
 Login with google